If you’ve been searching the web for a rough guide to house underpinning, chances are you’ve come against a bit of a brick wall.

 - side or rear extensions may also require the underpinning of the adjacent wall.

 While there are many different types of structural underpinning, we can narrow it down to just three key practices.
-The costs for each one are very different:
+The costs for each one are very different; mass concrete pour, the beam method and finally piling.

 Mass Concrete Pour